ENSF-607-608-Group-15/trip_planner_ENSF_607_608_Group_15_development/README.md

-A practice project of building a jop posting website using python and mysql
+A ENSF 607 & 608 project to building a vacation planning web app driven by chatGPT.